The problem

 Docker from the monorepo root

 This is the gotcha.
-The service's Dockerfile lives in apps/job-api/Dockerfile, but the build context has to be the monorepo root, because the workspace lockfile is at the root.
-Building from the service directory cannot see uv.lock.
+The service's Dockerfile lives at apps/job-api/Dockerfile, but the build context has to be the monorepo root, because that's where the workspace lockfile sits.
+Build from the service directory and it can't see uv.lock at all.

 FROM python:3.11-slim